duraki/devist/README.md

 ## API
-Refer to project [wiki](https://github.com/duraki/devist/wiki) for API documentation.
+API is documented at [rubydoc](http://www.rubydoc.info/gems/devist/1.1.4).
+Refer to project [wiki](https://github.com/duraki/devist/wiki) for some more documentation.

 ## Contribution
 All contribution on **devist** project, **devist** themes, or overall code or documentation in general is highly appreciated.